Terms and Conditions

 1.1 This Agreement will commence on the Commencement Date and continue until the Completion date (the ‘Term”) unless terminated earlier in accordance with clause 24.

 1.2 The parties agree that the Agreement will run for the Minimum Term in order to maximise the results and benefits of the Services.
 Should the Client wish to terminate the Services during the Minimum Term, it can do so in accordance with clause 24.1 noting however that Bonfire reserves the right to charge a Cancellation Fee (or part thereof) in its absolute discretion.

-1.3 The parties may choose to extend the Term for a further 12 months or as agreed by the Parties in writing (including moving to a monthly agreement).
+1.3 The parties may choose to extend the Term for a further 12 months or as agreed by the Parties in writing.
+In absence of any further agreement, the term will automatically continue to a monthly agreement.

 2.1 During the Term Bonfire will:

 (a) provide the Services to the Client with all due care and skill and in a professional manner consistent with generally-accepted industry standards;